StephenSwat/Compiler-Construction-Alternative-Framework/README.md

 alternative framework that you are looking at right now.
 I've stripped it down to be as basic (or even more basic) than the official compiler framework, as to not give away any of the answers.
-This *lite* version of the framework clocks in at 1100 lines of code in 23 files and you have full control over every single one.
+This *lite* version of the framework clocks in at 900 lines of code in 20 files and you have full control over every single one.

 ## Goals

  * Get rid of as much unnecessary code from the framework as possible.
- * Rewrite the framework extensively to distribute it under a free license.
  * Make the framework easy to understand using by mostly basic C features.
  * Increase compilation speed and lower complexity by removing generated code.
  * Provide good documentation, something the old framework lacks severely.